The most frequent question I get on Wattpad is, “How do I become a better writer?” My opinion on the matter is as follows:

-I will outline the short form of the hero story here:
+I will outline the short form of the Hero's Journey here:

-The hero is introduced in his ordinary world.
-He then receives a call to adventure (introduce some sort of conflict he must solve).
-He is reluctant at first, but he is encouraged by a wise old woman or man to cross the first threshold, where he encounters tests and helpers.
-He reaches the innermost cave, where he endures the supreme ordeal.
-He seizes the sword or the treasure and is pursued on the road back to his world.
-He is resurrected and transformed by his experience.
-He returns to his ordinary world with a treasure, boon, or elixir to benefit his world.
+The hero is introduced in their ordinary world.
+They then receives a call to adventure (introduce some sort of conflict he must solve).
+They are reluctant at first, but they are encouraged by a wise old woman or man to cross the first threshold, where they encounter tests and helpers.
+They reach the innermost cave, where they endure the supreme ordeal.
+They seize the sword or the treasure and are pursued on the road back to their world.
+They are resurrected and transformed by their experience.
+They return to their ordinary world with a treasure, boon, or elixir to benefit their world.

 There are various variations to this story, but this is the basic gist.

 This book is FANTASTIC.
 I feel as though I’m in an English class, learning how to break down word choice, sentence structure, paragraph arrangement, etc. while I read it.
 I’ve already gained a great deal.
-Other highly recommended books are as follows:
+I've got a blog HERE on some books I recommend.

 Sixth and finally, to be a better writer, you must practice.

 I recommend writing every day.
 If you’re busy, take just fifteen to twenty minutes for yourself to write.
 Even if it’s a single paragraph, you’re exercising the writing part of your brain.
 You cannot be a good writer if you don’t write story after story.
 This piece of advice is rather generic, but no less necessary.
 While you can read about improving, and learn about improving, you won’t ever improve until you try it yourself.